zofe/rapyd-admin/README.md

 ## Modules

-example of out of the box module structure you can use after installing rapyd.
+example of out of the box module structure you can use after installing rapyd-admin.

 - You can create "Modules" folder in you app/ directory of your laravel application.
 - Then you can create your Module Folder i.e.: `Blog`
-- Livewire components will be searched in the `Components` subfolder
+- Livewire components will be searched in the `Livewire` subfolder
-- You can refer to the views in your module using intuitive shortcut i.e.: `blog::Articles.views.articles_edit`
+- You can refer to the views in your module using intuitive shortcut i.e.: `blog::articles_edit`
 - Inside your Module folder you can reply (if needed) the laravel application folder structure (controllers, migrations, jobs, etc..)

 ```